xerolinux/XeroHub/content/xero-news/xerolinux-plasma/index.md

 {{< github repo="xerolinux/xero-plasma" >}}

-Use the repo above to report any issues with **PlasmaInstall, and I will get to them as soon as I can.
+Use the repo above to report any issues with **PlasmaInstall**, and I will get to them as soon as I can.
 You can also request features to be added there too..

 If you want features to be added to the Toolkit, or have any issues to report, feel free to do so on the repo below.
 I will do my best to get to them...